Koko Keyword Go Client

 Error Handling

-performed successfully the error will be returned nil
+performed successfully the error will be returned nil, otherwise an error

 message will be returned.